isselab/HAnS-LSP/Userstudy/easelab-datasetsnake-HAnSLSP/guide/group2.md

 # Tasks to complete

 During the task, take notes while coding, so you can answer the questionnaire after completing all the tasks.
+Make sure you save your changes for the extension to work correctly.

 ## First part: